-The best characters of all are the humans of the Dying Earth however; arrogant wizards like Rhialto the Marvellous and amoral rogues like Cugel the Clever.
+The best characters of all are the humans of the Dying Earth, arrogant wizards like Rhialto the Marvellous and amoral rogues like Cugel the Clever.

-This might not sound like a precursor to modern fantasy but Vance’s legacy lives on in many ways beyond his own writing.
+This might not sound like an obvious precursor to modern fantasy but Vance’s legacy lives on in many ways beyond his own writing.
 Particularly in Fantasy Roleplaying games.